Savoring

 Oh, taste and see that the LORD is good!
 Psalm 34:8

-Oh, how sweet—how very sweet—is this beautiful fellowship!!!
+Oh, how sweet—how very sweet—is fellowship with our all-satisfying God.